 Display or Banner ads usually include a headline, text and your web address and in addition a graphic, video or sound.
 They are not limited to the search engine results pages.
 They can appear while you search other sites across the internet, but still related to the searcher's query.
 These ads can be targeted to audiences based on location, demographics and interests.
 Google display ads appear on websites within the Google Display network which includes, news sites, Gmail, YouTube and blogs.
 When someone clicks on your display ad they land on your website so it’s important to make sure that the page they arrive on delivers on the promise of the ad.

-Email can deliver a return on investment that is among the highest of all digital marketing activities and part of the reason for this is that it is delivered directly to your customer – but you will need a good database of interested consumers.
-Your database can be improved by building a list organically through consumer opt-in methods and you can offer something in return such as handy guides or e-books.
-The cost of sending emails is low – however if you are not writing content yourself you will need to commission a writer or if you are using BOMA with a XeroHQ login you can access a library of content to get your started.
-BOMA also gives you access to a free image library.
+Email can deliver a return on investment that is among the highest of all digital marketing activities and part of the reason for this is that it is delivered directly to your customer – but you will need a good database of contacts.
+Your contact list can be built organically through consumer opt-in methods and you can offer something in return such as handy guides or e-books.
+The cost of sending emails is low – But make sure your content is useful and compelling for recipients.
+Your content needs to serve both your business goals and your customers’ needs.

 Unlike your website, the communication is two-way.
 Make sure you respond to comments and ask for engagement on things like surveys and competitions.
 If you posts strike a cord with your audience, they will like it, share it with their friends and you get even greater reach.

 TIP: You can access all your social channels via BOMA including Facebook, Twitter, LinkedIn and Instagram.
 BOMA also comes with a free image library that you can search and use to help make your social posts more engaging.